YusufBolden/Flixify/README.md

 # Flixify
-Work in progress -Clone of the Netflix streaming service using MongoDB, Express.js, React.js, Node.js (MERN), Tailwind stack, and JSON Web Token.
+Work in progress -Clone of the Netflix streaming service using MongoDB, Express.js, React.js, Node.js (MERN), and Tailwind stack, with JSON Web Token authentication.